Riemannian Newton-type methods for joint diagonalization on the Stiefel manifold with application to independent

-We here note that Eq.~\eqref{Seq} is valid only if $S$ is skew-symmetric.
-Because each column of $D_n$ has a $1$ and a $-1$, and because each row of $D_n$ has at most one nonzero element, we have $D_n^TD_n=2I_{n(n-1)/2}$.
+Note that Eq.~\eqref{Seq} is valid only if $S$ is skew-symmetric.
+Because each column of $D_n$ contains exactly one $1$ and one $-1$ and because each row of $D_n$ has at most one non-zero element, we have $D_n^TD_n=2I_{n(n-1)/2}$.
 It follows that